ESCOMP/CISM/tests/ismip-hom/README.md

 ISMIP-HOM Experiments
 =====================

+Note: For setting up the experiments on an NCAR computing environment, follow the steps in the README.NCAR_HPC file in the tests directory.

 Ice Sheet Model Intercomparison Project for Higher-Order Models (ISMIP-HOM) prescribes a set of experiments meant to test the implementation of higher-order physics.
 For more information, see